Guiding you through a difficult process at a difficult time

 - Summary Probate (Small Estate): When the estate is small ($100,000 or less) and there is no real estate involved, there is a simplified process that allows the use of a small state affidavit.
 Our attorney can help you determine if this is in your best interest.

 - Trust Administration: We provide guidance to trustees to help ensure that they are within legal and fiduciary compliance.

 Our attorney offers a compassionate, skilled counsel throughout the Estate Administration Process.

-To schedule a consultation to discuss your situation and your needs, please contact us online or call our office at (509) 994-1599.
-We are located in Liberty Lake and serve clients throughout Spokane County and surrounding areas.
+To schedule a consultation to discuss your situation and your needs, please contact us online using our messaging feature or call our office at (509) 994-1599.
+We are located in Liberty Lake and serve clients throughout Spokane County, Valley and surrounding areas.